esacon/esacon-portfolio/README.md

-# 🖥️ Esacon Portfolio
+# 🖥️ Enrique Niebles Portfolio

-This is a portfolio website for Esacon, a web development and design company.
-The website showcases their work and services.
+This is a portfolio website for me, Enrique Niebles.
+The website showcases my work, skills, and background.
+It serves as an online resume, providing a glimpse of my experience and abilities to potential employers and clients.

 ## 🚀 Getting Started